 Next, enter the DigitalOcean Spaces endpoint.
 The Spaces endpoint naming pattern is

 nyc3.digitaloceanspaces.com.
-Use the endpoint for the region your Spaces are in.
+Use the endpoint for the region your buckets are in.

 Use "s3.amazonaws.com" for S3 Endpoint and not modify it to the target Amazon S3.
 S3 Endpoint [s3.amazonaws.com]: nyc3.digitaloceanspaces.com

-The next prompt asks for a URL template to access your bucket, which is the S3 equivalent of a Space.
+The next prompt asks for a URL template to access your bucket.
 Because Spaces supports DNS-based endpoint URLs, you can use the variable

-%(bucket)s to stand in for the name of your space.
+%(bucket)s to stand in for the name of your bucket.
 Enter the following template format exactly as written:

 %(bucket)s.nyc3.digitaloceanspaces.com.
-Again, you will change this if your Space is in a different region.
+Again, you will change this if your bucket is in a different region.

 Use "%(bucket)s.s3.amazonaws.com" to the target Amazon S3. "%(bucket)s" and "%(location)s" vars c an be used if the target S3 system supports dns based buckets.
 DNS-style bucket+hostname:port template for accessing a bucket : %(bucket)s.nyc3.digitaloceanspaces.com

 The next prompt is for an optional encryption password.
 Unlike HTTPS, which protects files only while in transit, GPG encryption prevents others from reading files both in transit and while they are stored on DigitalOcean.
 Setting a password now won’t cause objects to be automatically encrypted; it just makes encryption available later.